How to Choose the Right Carbon Accounting Software in 2026

 - Organizational size and complexity

-- Reporting obligations and frameworks
+- Reporting obligations and frameworks you must comply with

-- Budget constraints
+- Budget constraints and ROI expectations

-- Technical capabilities and resources
+- Technical capabilities and resources available

 Step 2: Create a Shortlist